basedhound/React_restaurant-gericht_ui/README.md

 ##  <br /> <a name="tech-stack">⚙️ Tech Stack</a>

-- **React** is a popular JavaScript library for building user interfaces, particularly single-page applications where data changes over time.
+- [**React**](https://react.dev/reference/react) is a popular JavaScript library for building user interfaces, particularly single-page applications where data changes over time.
 React's component-based architecture allows developers to create reusable UI components, making development more efficient and the codebase easier to maintain.

-- HTML / CSS / JavaScript
+- [**HTML**](https://developer.mozilla.org/en-US/docs/Web/HTML) (HyperText Markup Language) is the standard markup language used to create and structure content on the web.
+It provides the basic building blocks for web pages, defining elements such as headings, paragraphs, images, links, and more.
+HTML forms the backbone of any web document and is essential for web development.

+- [**CSS**](https://developer.mozilla.org/en-US/docs/Web/CSS) (Cascading Style Sheets) is a stylesheet language used to control the presentation and layout of web pages.
+It allows developers to apply styles such as colors, fonts, spacing, and positioning to HTML elements.
+CSS enhances the visual appeal and user experience of a website by enabling the separation of content and design.

+- [**JavaScript**](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is a versatile programming language that enables interactive and dynamic functionality on web pages.
+It allows developers to create features like form validation, animations, and asynchronous content loading.
+JavaScript is essential for building modern web applications and works seamlessly with HTML and CSS to create a complete user experience.

 ## <br/> <a name="features">📝 Features</a>